 What to Do If You Are Sued Individually

 As IHS or P.L.
-93-638 health professionals, you are protected from civil liability for injury to a patient that may occur while performing duties within the scope of your employment.
+93-638 health professionals, you are protected from civil liability for injury to a patient that may occur while performing duties within the scope of your employment or contract.
 It is still possible, however, that you may be served with a summons and complaint naming you as a defendant and alleging negligent conduct on your part.
 The civil action in usually brought for such reasons as:

 - The claimant/attorney may believe that your conduct was not covered by the Federal Tort Claims Act;